Thursday, November 11, 2010

 Much to my surprise I found ten full, capped frames of beautiful honey!
 This is the super I added on July 4 since the first super was full of honey and brood and the girls were working hard and still packing in the nectar and pollen.
 I was hoping it might be filled by the end of summer, but had not expected it to be full already.

-After a day spent tracking down the bee club's extractor, Eliza and I went a picked it up on Wednesday evening and prepared to wake early on Thursday for our fi
+After a day spent tracking down the bee club's extractor, Eliza and I went a picked it up on Wednesday evening and prepared to wake early on Thursday for our first honey harvest!

 Thursday morning dawned cloudy and looking like rain, so I knew we had to work fast.
 After a quick cup of coffee we suited up and fired up the smoker.
 I elected to try to remove the frames this time without using either fume board or other equipment.
 This was partially because I didn't HAVE a fume board or other equipment, but also because it just seemed a simpler and more natural thing to do without and I wanted to see if it would work.